Mahdi-Golriz/complex-menu-pure-javascript/README.md

 ## About The Project

 This project is a hands-on task aimed at deepening my understanding of JavaScript.
-The objective is to build an interactive pictural menu with the following features:
+The objective is to build an interactive pictorial menu with the following features:

-- lazy loading using 'load' event
+- Lazy loading of images using the load event
-- Animated appearing and disappearing of pictures with css properties manipulating (opacity and scale)
+- Animated appearance and disappearance of images through CSS property manipulation (opacity and scale)
-- Create delay between appearing and disappearing of pictures using synthetic delay (setTimeout) and promise
+- Creating a delay between the appearance and disappearance of images using synthetic delays (via setTimeout) and promises
-- Adjust the arrow indicator responsively
+- Responsive arrow indicators that adjust dynamically
-- Create submenu for first item
+- A submenu for the first menu item
+- A loading indicator displayed while images are being loaded for the first time

-Through this project, I gained practical experience in working with DOM elements, manipulating - them, handling events, and interacting with web APIs.
+Through this project, I gained practical experience in working with DOM elements, manipulating them, handling events, and interacting with web APIs.
 Initially, I designed an algorithm to implement the required features, then used the Factory Design Pattern for the implementation.
 For styling, I leveraged SCSS and its various capabilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>